 “Why would I tell you?” he says, smiling.
 Before and through much of Trevor’s Grade 11 year, the Schofields had traveled from their home in Pembroke, Ontario, southeast to nearby Ottawa for appointments with an allergist so that Trevor could undergo peanut challenges.
 He was supposed to assume he was allergic until the doctor told him (in the second semester of Grade 11) that he no longer had to carry his EpiPen.
 “After the first appointment, I just stopped bringing it with me,” Trevor fesses up.
 Did he just instantly think he was OK?
 “I thought I was fine,” he says.

 “Dr. Schofield,” Diane says, shaking her head.

 One who is not surprised by this story is Dr. Antony Ham Pong, an allergist in Ottawa.
 He deals with many teenagers in his practice, most of whom say they will carry the auto-injectors he prescribes.
 He’s quite certain that a lot don’t.
-He hears teens gripe about having to carry the auto-injector, about how it doesn’t always fit into jean pockets or into a girl’s small purse.
+He hears teens gripe about having to carry the auto-injector, about how it doesn’t always fit into jeans pockets.
 “Or that it’s just too bothersome to remember to take it,” he says.

 This is a mistake says Ham Pong.
 He cites a grim reality: “For the life-threatening allergens, the highest risk of dying is as a teenager.”
 This was shown in a study of anaphylactic deaths in Ontario between the years 1986 and 2000.
 Of the 20 deaths attributable to severe reactions to peanuts and tree nuts – most were girls aged 14 and 15.
 Similarly, a U.S. study released in 2001 looked at 32 fatal food reactions and found only three children under 10 had died.
 But 17 of the deaths, more than half, were adolescents.